getgrav/grav-learn/pages/02.content/02.headers/docs.md

 title: Title of my Page
 ```

-If the `title` variable is not set, Grav has a fall back solution, and will try to use the capitalized `slug` variable:
+If the `title` variable is not set, Grav has a fallback solution, and will try to use the capitalized `slug` variable:

 ### Slug